sotch-pr35mac/snapstone/CONTRIBUTING.md

 ## Adding a Feature
 1. Fork it!
+2. Start from develop branch `git checkout develop`
-2. Create a branch `git checkout my-great-feature`
+3. Create a branch `git checkout -b my-great-feature`
-3. Commit your changes `git cz`
+4. Commit your changes `git cz`
-4. Submit a pull request
+5. Submit a pull request

 ## Documentation / Code Clarity
 Please document your code as clearly as possible.
 For variables, use clear and understandable variable names.
 Pull requests with single character variable names and spaghetti code will not be accepted.